-You can also search by property owners based on their mailing address, or their property’s address (if known).
+You can also search for property owners and their contact details based on a mailing or property address.

-To conduct a search based on a mailing address, visit the “Ownership” tab of Reonomy’s platform once again, but this time, use the “Owner mailing address” search bar to run your search.
+To conduct a search based on a mailing address, visit the “Ownership” tab of Reonomy’s platform once again, but this time, use the “Owner mailing address” search bar.

-From here, you’d follow the same steps as mentioned above to dive into an owner’s contact information.
+From there, you’d follow the same steps as mentioned above to get an owner’s contact information.

-Through that property address, you’ll be brought to a property profile, where you can again take the same steps mentioned above to first find the owner of that property, then access their contact information.
+If you search for that property address, you’ll be brought to a property profile, where you can again take the same steps mentioned above to first find the owner, and then access their contact information.

-To see a more detailed breakdown of how to find property owners before getting their contact information through our platform, you can review this article in our blog.
+To see a more detailed guide on how to find property owners and get their contact information through our platform, you can review this article in our blog.

 How to Tailor Your Marketing Message to Property Owners

-Once you have the contact information of your target property owner, you can now draw your focus heavily to studying their properties.
+Once you have the contact information of your target property owners, you can focus on building a powerful marketing campaign.

-To maximize the potential for success of your marketing message to property owners, it’s best to utilize a variety of marketing channels.
-The strategy for each channel, as well as the strategy for each type of service provider on those channels, can look quite different.
+To maximize the potential for success of your marketing message, you should utilize a variety of marketing channels.
+The strategy for each channel, as well as the strategy for different service providers, can vary quite a bit.

 Your website should be stylish and include the following: